ionary

 Is the UNE Platform the answer to the CLEC's prayers?
 (11/6/02) This controversial approach allows CLECs to enter the market quickly with relatively little capital expenditure, but it's more of a short-term entry tool than a long-term strategy....

-A few "papers" and articles written by Fred Goldstein, principal of Ionary Consulting
+A few other "papers" and articles written by Fred Goldstein, principal of Ionary Consulting

 USTA v.
 FCC: A Decision Ripe for the Supremes, co-authored with attorney Jonathan Marashlian for ISP-Planet, discusses the March, 2004 DC Circuit Court of Appeals remand of the FCC's Triennial Review Order, and explains why the Court's ruling did not square with either the law or the facts and is worthy of Supreme Court review.

-VoIP Needs a Reality Check was Fred Goldstein's latest CNET article (2004), explaining why Internet Protocol is not always the best way to carry telephone calls, and why even old-fashioned Time Division Multiplexing has plenty of life, even while new "softswitch" technology has made most existing TDM switches obsolete.
+VoIP Needs a Reality Check Fred Goldstein's CNET article (2004) explains why Internet Protocol is not always the best way to carry telephone calls, and why even old-fashioned Time Division Multiplexing has plenty of life, even while new "softswitch" technology has made most existing TDM switches obsolete.

 Replacing the North American Numbering Plan describes the mess that currently exists in assigning telephone numbers, and suggests that a new numbering plan with 8-digit local numbers would be both preferable and possible to achieve.
 Expanding the North American Numbering Plan provides the details.